fireblocks/btc_tx_validation/README.md

 Inputs and Ouputs arrays is actually what we're looking for.

+Once we have the parsed transaction we can compare the number of inputs in it and the number of inputs in our callback payload.
+It has to be exactly the same number.
+If not - we are throwing an error:
 ```python
 if len(self.raw_tx) != len(parsed_tx['inputs']):
     raise bitcoinlib.transactions.TransactionError("Number of inputs in the parsed tx doesn't match")
 ```

-Once we have the parsed transaction we can compare the number of inputs in it and the number of inputs in our callback payload.
-It has to be exactly the same number.
-If not - we are throwing an error.
+We need to find the amount for each input in the parsed transaction therefore we are looking for it in our transaction references that we quiried via Fireblocks API before by using the ```find_tx_ref``` utility function.
+If the input is no found we throw an error, else we are saving the previous transaction hash as key and the amount as the value in our ```filtered_tx_refs``` dictionary.
+Also we are saving the total amount of all the inputs in the same dictionary:
 ```python
  tx_ref = BitcoinUtils.find_tx_ref(
                     parsed_tx['inputs'][i]["prev_txid"], parsed_tx['inputs'][i]["output_n"], tx_refs)